Have a question to ask or an idea to share? Come and participate in Adobe XD Community. We would love to hear from you and see your creations!

-To start curating your design styles and components from your Document Assets panel, click Libraries on the toolbar , or press Cmd + Shift + Y (on Mac) or Ctrl + Shift + Y (on Windows), then click Document Assets .
+To start curating your design styles and components, click Libraries in the toolbar, or press Cmd + Shift + Y (on Mac) or Ctrl + Shift + Y (on Windows), to open the Document Assets panel .

-Once you are in the Document Assets panel, follow these steps to add colors, character styles, components, or audio that you want to reuse across your document or publish later as part of your library.
+Once you are in the Document Assets panel, follow these steps to add colors, character styles, components, audio, or video that you want to reuse across your document or publish later as part of your library.